prestodb/tempto/expected-result-generator/readme.md

 **test.sql**

-This file contains one SQL statement, which must end with a semicolon (;).
+This file contains one SQL statement, which must NOT end with a semicolon (;).
 Statements may span multiple lines.
-Comment lines may appear before or after the SQL statement.
+Comment lines may appear before the SQL statement.
 Comments are identified by "--".

 Generating the result file
 --------------------------